bkushigian/bkushigian.github.io/_drafts/optimizing-javac-plugin.markdown

 ```

 * Our source code lives in `src/com/tangentiallyrelated/plugin`.
-  * Note the file `src/META-INF/services`.
+  - Note the file `src/META-INF/services`.
 The contents of this will be the
     fully qualified name of your plugin---in my case, that is
     `com.tangentiallyrelated.plugin.OptimizingPlugin`
-  * `OptimizationPlugin.java`: this is our plugin (duh) and it is pretty simple
+  - `OptimizationPlugin.java`: this is our plugin (duh) and it is pretty simple
     (see below).
 All it does is register a task listener to be called back to
     when a compilation phase starts or ends.
-  * `OptimizationTaskListener.java`: The task listener waits for the compiler to
+  - `OptimizationTaskListener.java`: The task listener waits for the compiler to
     tell it that some sort of compilation event has happened (for example, if
     parsing just finished) and is the entrypoint into our code.
+Basically, just
+    the [Observer Pattern][observer pattern]
-  * `ConstFoldTreeScanner.java`: If you know about compiler design then you know
+  - `ConstFoldTreeScanner.java`: If you know about compiler design then you know
-    that the first phase (lexing/parsing) creates an **abstract syntax tree** or
+    that the first phase (lexing/parsing) creates an *abstract syntax tree*
-    AST.
-A `TreeScanner` is used to traverse the AST and do what needs doin'.
+    (AST).
+A `TreeScanner` is used to traverse the AST and do what needs doing.
     Ours will go through and fold any constants that need folding.

 ### Basic Implementation
-We will implement the [`com.sun.tools.util.Plugin`][javac-plugin-docs] interface which specifies two
+We will implement the [`com.sun.tools.util.Plugin`][javac-plugin-docs] interface
-methods: `getName()` and `init(JavacTask task, String ... args)`.
-To get this we
+which specifies two methods: `getName()` and `init(JavacTask task, String ...
-have to add a dependency to JDK's `tools.jar`, which in IntelliJ may be done in
+args)`.
+To get this we have to add a dependency to JDK's `tools.jar`.
+The sum
-ProjectStructure.
-The sum total responsibility of this `Plugin` is to register a
+total responsibility of this plugin is to register a TaskListener with the
-`TaskListener` with the compiler that will sit there and wait for the right part
+compiler that will sit there and wait for the right part of the compilation to
-of the compilation to begin or end to do its job.
+begin or end to do its job.
+In this section we will do just enough to test that
+we are getting compilation information from the compiler.

 {% highlight java%}